jcubic/electron-terminal/README.md

-# electron-quick-start
+# electron-terminal

-**Clone and run for a quick way to see Electron in action.**
+**Clone and run for a quick way to see jQuery Terminal with Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This is a minimal jQuery Terminal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

+**For more info about options and methods of jQuery Terminal check [Api Reference](http://terminal.jcubic.pl/api_reference.php).**

 A basic Electron application needs just these files: